upper waypoint

 San Francisco is one of few hundred cities in the country with a combined sewer system, which means stormwater and sewage flow through the same pipes.
 When researchers collect wastewater samples, that includes water coming from bathrooms, but it also comes mixed with used water from other parts of the city, including businesses and storm drains.

 The timing of H5N1 in the wastewater matched up with two cases of H5N1 among chickens at a live animal market—sometimes referred to as a wet market—in San Francisco.
-The infected chickens—identified by California food safety regulators and showing no symptoms at the time of testing—were removed from the market, and public health officials have also monitored the market workers who were in contact with the chickens.
+The infected chickens, which were identified by California food safety regulators and showed no symptoms at the time of testing, were removed from the market.
+Public health officials have also monitored the market workers who were in contact with the chickens.

 San Francisco’s health department does not believe that any of the wastewater hits for bird flu are related to human infection.
 “No one really thinks at this point that the detections are due to human cases of H5N1,” said Dr. George Han, director of the San Francisco Department of Public Health’s communicable disease prevention and control program.